Three dead as another cyclone hits India

 DIGHA, India: At least three people died Wednesday as howling winds and waves the height of double-decker buses belted eastern India in the COVID-stricken country´s second cyclone in as many weeks.

-Cyclones are a regular menace in the northern Indian Ocean but many scientists say they are becoming more frequent and severe as climate change warms the waters of the Bay of Bengal and Arabian Sea.
-Barely a week after Cyclone Tauktae claimed at least 155 lives in western India, Cyclone Yaas has forced the evacuation of more than 1.5 million people in the eastern states of West Bengal and Odisha.
 West Bengal chief minister Mamata Banerjee said that the seaside town of Digha had been "swamped" by waves up to four metres (13 feet) high.
 She said two people had been killed, including one dragged into the sea by the waves in Digha and another crushed when his house collapsed.
+The storm packed lashing rain and winds gusting up to 155 kilometres (95 miles) an hour, the equivalent to a category-two hurricane.

+"I have never seen such a storm ever in my life," said Purnendu Jana, a Digha resident.
+"The water may cross the main road for the first time."